gwizard/gwizard/README.md

 Aspects are just too useful for managing transaction state, identity, etc. AOP doesn't appear to be on the Dagger2 roadmap yet, and in the mean time, Guice works great.

-### What's missing?
-LOTS.
-Health checks, web views, more configuration options for Jetty, instructions on how to build a fat jar (you can just follow [Dropwizard's example](http://dropwizard.io/getting-started.html#building-fat-jars)), probably some sort of
-*very* simple authentication/authorization framework (AOP is grand).
-Maybe a little bit of glue for MongoDB.
+### How do I deploy a GWizard app?
+Make a fat jar and run it like an executable.
+[Dropwizard's example](http://dropwizard.io/getting-started.html#building-fat-jars) is great.